iva-stolnik/interactive-image-card/README.md

 ### camera stream with interactive area
 ```
 // service and service data are editable only in YAML for this kind of card
-// points can be added with any ohter entity and service and updated manually later on
+// points can be added with any other entity and service and updated manually later on
 type: custom:interactive-image-card
 label: camera
 editable: true